FluffySnowman/htp/README.md

 Which will pretty much display the same content as the doc section on this readme.

-Why are the docs inside the script itself ? _ * everywhere at the end of time starts playing...* _
+Why are the docs inside the script itself ? *everywhere at the end of time starts playing... 🫠*

 # Docs